10 Holiday Treats for Diabetics

 Take a sip of the holidays with cup of sugar-free hot chocolate.

-Hungry for something sweet during the holidays?
+Hungry for sweet Christmas treats for diabetics during the holidays?
 Try these sweet treats for diabetics, and check out our complete Diabetic-Friendly menu.